Package Leaflet: Information for the User

 Ulipristal Aurovitas does not work if you are already pregnant.

-If you have a delayed menstrual period, you could be pregnant.
-If your period is delayed or you have pregnancy symptoms (enlarged breasts, morning sickness), you should consult a doctor or other healthcare professional before taking the tablet.
+If you have a delayed period, you may be pregnant.
+If your period is delayed or you have symptoms of pregnancy (breast tenderness, morning sickness), you should consult a doctor or other healthcare professional before taking the tablet.

 If you have unprotected sex after taking the tablet, it will not prevent you from becoming pregnant.

-Unprotected sex can result in pregnancy at any time during your menstrual cycle.
+Unprotected sex can lead to pregnancy at any time during your menstrual cycle.

 Ulipristal Aurovitas should not be used as a regular contraceptive method.